Lokostyk/social-media-app/README.md

-# In this app i ll try to learn firebase , next.jx , sass and react hooks :D
+# In this app i ll try to learn firebase , sass and react hooks :D

 By creating social media app with ll support:
 -posting posts